sighingnow/jekyll-gitbook/_posts/2024-05-27-exp_design.md

 t = \frac{\hat{\mu_1} - \hat{\mu_2}}{\sqrt{\frac{\hat{\sigma}_1^2}{n_1} + \frac{\hat{\sigma}_2^2}{n_2}}}
 $$

 The test statistic $T$ follows a $t$-distribution with $\nu$ degrees of freedom.
-The $p$-value is calculated based on this distribution to determine if there is a significant difference between the means of the two groups.
+The $P$-value is calculated based on this distribution to determine if there is a significant difference between the means of the two groups.

 #### 2.2.3 F-Test for Variances